 - Scheduling appointments

 Cancellations and no-shows could be the downfall of a practice or organization.
-In fact, as many as 30% of patients may not show up for their appointments, costing the industry billions of dollars each year between lost revenue and patient attrition.5 Not only does this hurt the bottom line, but it also irritates staff.
-Cantata’s Patient Portal can be automated to send reminders to patients about upcoming appointments, medication reminders, when prescriptions need to be refilled or are ready to be picked up, when paperwork is due, etc. The Patient Portal is an essential part of our Convergence Care product.
+In fact, as many as 30% of patients may not show up for their appointments, costing the industry billions of dollars each year between lost revenue and patient attrition.4 Not only does this hurt the bottom line, but it also irritates staff.
+Cantata’s Consumer Portal can be automated to send reminders to patients about upcoming appointments, medication reminders, when prescriptions need to be refilled or are ready to be picked up, when paperwork is due, etc.

 Arize is one of the most exciting Electronic Health Record solutions to ever hit the market!
 It uses the most up-to-date technology and has the capabilities to meet the needs of healthcare workers in all roles and specialties.
 Its ease of use makes it a great tool for increasing staff satisfaction and improving clinical workflow.
 If you are looking for a better EHR, request a call to learn more about Arize!